danialwafiy/Simple-ShoeShop/README.md

-# Shop cart with bloc pattern
+#A simple shop cart using bloc pattern
 A new Flutter project.

 ## Getting Started